Hyperparameter optimization¶

 - natively integrates with optimization libraries (HyperOpt, BayesianOpt, and Facebook Ax)

-- 1ntegrates well with Slurm Handles trials micro scheduling on
+- integrates well with Slurm

 HYPPO¶